Universal interface fluctuations in the contact process: Introduction

 As it turns out, a fruitful direct mapping can be established between the CP and an interface model (see, e.g.,\ Ref.\ \cite{Dickman2000} and others therein), in such a way that the absorbing state of the particle model ---which corresponds to the global absence of activity--- corresponds to arrested overall motion of the corresponding interface (pinning).
 Right at criticality, the scaling properties of the interface can be related to those of the original particle model, thus providing information on interface dynamics at an absorbing-state critical point.

-This connection has been exploited by Dickman and Mu\~noz \cite{Dickman2000} to investigate the ensuing kinetic roughening properties, for interface dimensions below $d_c=4$, where nontrivial scaling is expected.
+This connection has been exploited by Dickman and Mu\~noz \cite{Dickman2000} to investigate the ensuing kinetic roughening properties of the CP for interface dimensions $d=1, 2,$ and 3 where nontrivial scaling is expected, i.e.\ below the upper critical dimension, $d_c=4$.
 Interestingly, the result of Ref.\ \cite{Dickman2000} is that intrinsic anomalous scaling occurs for all these values of $d$, and moreover that (some of) the kinetic roughening exponents are directly given by those describing the decay of the order parameter at the phase transition point.

-In this paper we revisit the work by Dickman and Mu\~noz \cite{Dickman2000} with several aims: {\em (i)} to verify, on a paradigmatic model related with DP, if the PDF and covariance of interface fluctuations remain universal for all $d<d_c$, as is the case e.g.\ for KPZ, in spite of the dynamic scaling Ansatz not being FV; note in passing that the behavior of intrinsic anomalous scaling with interface dimension has been very scarcely assessed in the literature (see Refs.\ \cite{Szendro2007,Song2021} and other therein for some examples in which fluctuation statistics were not characterized). {\em (ii)} To accomplish the previous objective, we thoroughly assess the dynamic scaling Ansatz and scaling exponents reported in Ref.\ \cite{Dickman2000}, and provide more explicit data on the behavior of the various observables studied, in particular for $d\ge 2$; and {\em (iii)} to assess possible connections between the thus determined fluctuation statistics with those of important reference cases like the 1D KPZ universality class.
+In this paper we revisit the work by Dickman and Mu\~noz \cite{Dickman2000} with several aims: {\it (i)} to verify, on a paradigmatic model related with DP, if the PDF and covariance of interface fluctuations remain universal for all $d<d_c$, as is the case e.g.\ for KPZ, in spite of the dynamic scaling Ansatz not being FV; note in passing that the behavior of intrinsic anomalous scaling with interface dimension has been very scarcely assessed in the literature (see Refs.\ \cite{Szendro2007,Song2021} and other therein for some examples in which fluctuation statistics were not characterized). {\it (ii)} To accomplish the previous objective, we thoroughly assess the dynamic scaling Ansatz and scaling exponents reported in Ref.\ \cite{Dickman2000}, and provide more explicit data on the behavior of the various observables studied, in particular for $d\ge 2$; and {\it (iii)} to assess possible connections between the thus determined fluctuation statistics with those of important reference cases like the 1D KPZ universality class.
 We will find both similarities and differences.
 At this, note also that DP and KPZ are two paradigmatic universality classes for nonequilibrium systems \cite{Odor2004,Henkel2008} which feature a subtle interplay, as exemplified by the depinning transition of the KPZ equation with quenched disorder (see \ Refs.\ \cite{Barabasi1995,Wiese2022,Barreales2022} and others therein).

+For completeness, the results reported herein will be compared with available experimental data.
+Although there is surprisingly little experimental confirmation of predicted universal characteristics of DP criticality, some excellent works \cite{Rupp2003,Takeuchi2007,Takeuchi2009,Lemoult2016} do report unambiguous observations of it.
+These references provide substantial experimental support for the connection between theoretical or numerical simulations and experiments, reinforcing the potential relevance and applicability of our findings.